LADR: Locality-Aware Dynamic Rescue for Efficient Text-to-Image Generation with Diffusion Large Language Models: Limitations

 \section{Limitations}

 While LADR demonstrates the potential of exploiting image spatial locality for acceleration of parallel decoding, our current method still has some limitations.
 The implementation relies on empirically determined hyperparameters, such as the confidence threshold $\tau$ and rescue ratios $\alpha$.
 These values were selected to validate the core hypothesis that spatial neighbors facilitate faster convergence rather than to locate the global optimum.
+Furthermore, as a training-free acceleration method, LADR’s performance is influenced by the foundational backbone.
+To prevent unfaithful generation, existing post-hoc alignment frameworks can be integrated to ensure prompt-image faithfulness.